– 6 min read

-Beth Chargin, content design strategist at Intuit, recently joined us for a webinar about creating and maintaining great styleguides.
-She shared how styleguides made her a better writer, plus tips on how to create one that works for your organization.
+Beth Chargin, content design strategist at Intuit, recently joined us for a webinar about creating and maintaining great style guides.
+She shared how style guides made her a better writer, plus tips on how to create one that works for your organization.
+Here’s some of her great advice on what to think about before you work on your style guide.

 - One or two page checklist